-Age 61

-Director Since 2013

-Lead Director Since 2013

-Experience Former Chairman of JELD-WEN Holding, Inc. (global manufacturer of doors and windows) from April 2014 to May 2019, Interim Chief Executive Officer from February 2018 to June 2018, and President and Chief Executive Officer from 2014 to 2015.

-Former Chairman, President and Chief Executive Officer of Cooper Industries plc (global manufacturer of electrical components for the industrial, utility and construction markets) from 2006 to 2012.

-Other Current NextEra Energy, Inc.

-Public Company Directorships Paccar Inc.

-Former JELD-WEN Holding, Inc.

-Public Company Directorships Cooper Industries plc
+Age 62 Director Since 2013 Lead Director Since April 2022; previously Lead Director from 2013 through April 2021 Experience Chairman of JELD-WEN Holding, Inc. (global manufacturer of doors and windows) from April 2014 to May 2019, Interim CEO from February 2018 to June 2018, and President and CEO from 2014 to 2015.
+Chairman, President and Chief Executive Officer of Cooper Industries plc (global manufacturer of electrical components for the industrial, utility and construction markets) from 2006 to 2012.
+Other Current NextEra Energy, Inc. Public Company Directorships Former Paccar Inc. JELD-WEN Holding, Inc. Public Company Directorships Cooper Industries plc Director Qualifications

-Director Qualifications

-Mr. Hachigian's experiences as former chairman and chief executive officer of JELD-WEN Holding, Inc., a \$4.3 billion (2018) global manufacturer, and Cooper Industries plc, a \$6 billion (2012) global manufacturer, bring substantial expertise to all of our operational and financial matters, including global manufacturing, engineering, marketing, labor relations, channel management and investor relations.
+Mr. Hachigian's experiences as former Chairman and CEO of JELD-WEN Holding, Inc., a \$4.3 billion (2018) global manufacturer, and Cooper Industries plc, a \$6 billion (2012) global manufacturer, bring substantial expertise to all of our operational and financial matters, including global manufacturing, engineering, marketing, labor relations, channel management and investor relations.
 His prior work and international experiences add value and benefit our Board of Directors and management team as we pursue future business opportunities globally.
 He has a successful track record of creating value for shareholders, completing the \$13 billion merger of Cooper Industries with Eaton Corporation in 2012.
 In addition, his leadership of an organization incorporated in Ireland provides valuable oversight experience to our Irish financial reporting and accounting requirements.
 His executive leadership positions directly correspond to key elements of our growth and operational strategies.
-Mr. Hachigian has served as our Lead Director and Chair of the Corporate Governance and Nominating Committee since 2013 and will continue to serve in these positions through April 30, 2021.
+Mr. Hachigian has served as our Lead Director and Chair of the Corporate Governance and Nominating Committee since April 2022.
+He previously served in these roles from 2013 through April 2021.